basho-labs/little_riak_book/en/04-operators.md

 is raw_name under riak. -->

-KV is so integral to the function of Riak, that it's hardly worth going over it's settings as an independant topic.
+KV is so integral to the function of Riak, that it's hardly worth going over its settings as an independent topic.
 Many of of the values you set in other subsystems are used by KV in some capacity.
 So let's move on.

 <h3>yokozuna</h3>